Tel Nof Airbase: Six-Day War

 In response to the Six-Day War, the delivery of 50 already produced and largely paid for Dassault Mirage 5 jets to Israel was stopped by French President Charles de Gaulle, as he no longer wanted to supply new offensive weapons to the former ally.
-After Israeli commando units blew up 14 Lebanese airliners at Beirut Airport on the evening of 28 December 1968 in Operation Gift, using French transport helicopters Super Frelon from Tel Nof and naval boats supplied by France, de Gaulle then imposed a total arms embargo on Israel.
+After Israeli commando units blew up 14 Lebanese airliners at Beirut Airport on the evening of 28 December 1968 in Operation Gift – using French transport helicopters Super Frelon from Tel Nof and naval boats supplied by France – de Gaulle then imposed a total arms embargo on Israel.

 War of Attrition

 When Israel no longer received offensive weapons from France after the Six-Day War, it sought replacements from the United States, as the War of Attrition with Egypt, which began in mid-1968, required considerable resources.
-Over time, the US provided the IAF with over 250 heavy strike fighter jets of the new F-4E Phantom II Kurnass and RF-4E Orev (R for reconnaissance), which were also stationed in a squadron at Tel Nof.
+Over time, the US and other countries provided the IAF with over 250 heavy strike fighter jets of the new F-4E Phantom II Kurnass and RF-4E Orev (R for reconnaissance), which were also stationed in a squadron at Tel Nof.
 In addition, they delivered around 350 light strike fighter jets A-4H/N Skyhawk Ayit, of which many were based at Tel Nof also.
 At the beginning of the War of Attrition, the French Dassault Mystère IV and Dassault Mirage III jets could still be used (also from Tel Nof), until their numbers gradually decreased over time due to a lack of spare parts or being shot down.